krushithreddy/Cancer_diagnosis/README.md

 ### 2.3.
 Train, CV and Test Datasets
 Split the dataset randomly into three parts train, cross validation and test with 64%,16%, 20% of data respectively

+## 3. Summary
+###step-by-step procedure:

+Read the data in dataframe.

+Merge text and variants data.

+Split the train,cv,test data in the ratio 64:16:20.

+Analyze each and every feature to check what is the impotance of the feature and how well the data is distributed into train,test,cv.
+To check that use LogisticRegression as a model.

+Finally, take NavieBayes as a baseline model and apply various models to check with model is performing well.

+Table all the log loss values for each models to check which model is performed well.

+In my case SGDClassifier with logloss performed well, applied feature engineered the sparse matrix of train,test and cv.

+It turned out well the loss is reduced lessthan 1.

+Then tried with unigrams and bigrams which turned not well